 • application dates

-• measurement standards and methods
+• measurement and testing methods

 • conformity assessment procedures